-Always engage the parking brake, shut off the power unit engine, remove the ignition key, and ensure that all moving parts have come to a complete stop before inspecting the components, or attempting any repair or adjustment.
+Always engage the parking brake, shut off the machine's engine, remove the ignition key, and ensure that all moving parts have come to a complete stop before inspecting the components, or attempting any repair or adjustment.

 - 1. Park the machine on a level surface, with the engine shut off and all fluids cold. - 2.
-Perform a visual inspection of both the power unit and the attachment.
+Perform a visual inspection of both the machine and the attachment.
 Look for loose or missing hardware, damaged components, or signs of wear. - 3.
-Inspect the hydraulic hoses and the hydraulic fittings to ensure tight, leak free connections. - 4.
-Inspect the bucket or tool to ensure it is properly attached and locked onto the loader's tool mount frame.
+Inspect the hydraulic hoses and the hydraulic fittings to ensure tight, leak free connections.